Saudi Arabia: Other sports

 Women's sport is controversial because of the suppression of female participation in sport by conservative Islamic religious authorities, however the restrictions have eased.
 Until 2018 women were not permitted in sport stadiums.
 Segregated seating, allowing women to enter, has been developed in three stadiums across major cities.
 Since 2020, the progress of women's integration into the Saudi sport scene began to develop rapidly.
 25 Saudi sport federations established a national women's team, including a national football and basketball team.
 In November 2020, the Saudi Arabian Football Federation announced the launch of the first nationwide Saudi women's premier league.

-In its vision for modernization, the nation has introduced many international sporting events, bringing sports stars to the kingdom.
+The nation has introduced many international sporting events.
 However, in August 2019, the kingdom's strategy received criticism for appearing as a method of sportswashing soon after Saudi's US-based 2018 lobbying campaign foreign registration documentations got published online.
 The documents showed Saudi Arabia as allegedly implementing a sportswashing strategy, including meetings and official calls with authorities of associations like Major League Soccer, World Wrestling Entertainment, and the National Basketball Association.

-In December 2024, Saudi Arabia was confirmed as host of the 2034 FIFA World Cup.
-Developments of stadiums to be used for the event are ongoing.
-There are reportedly 11 new stadiums being built and airports are scheduled to be expanded to accommodate the expected influx of passengers.